 2. Description of the commodity and its intended use

-This commodity standard provides guidance for national plant protection organizations (NPPOs) on options, where applicable, for phytosanitary measures for the international movement of fresh Mangifera indica (mango) fruit.
+This commodity standard provides guidance for national plant protection organizations (NPPOs) on options for phytosanitary measures for the international movement of fresh Mangifera indica (mango) fruit.

 The commodity standard applies to fresh whole M. indica fruit that has been produced for trade and is intended for consumption or processing; it does not apply to processed fruit (e.g. sliced, dried, frozen, canned).
 The standard applies to the fruit of all cultivars and varieties of M. indica, with or without a small section of fruit stalk attached but without leaves or stem.